ocassidydev/creditcard-churn/README.md

 ## Hypothesis and how to validate?

-- 1 - It's suspected that poisonous mushrooms typically have a foul odor.
+- 1 - It's suspected that edible mushrooms typically have no odor.
-  - Viewing the average rate of edibility among mushrooms with a foul odor compared to those with other odors, combined with a correlation study on odor to determine if odor is a predictor of edibility may be used to investigate this.
+  - Viewing the average rate of edibility among mushrooms with a no odor compared to those with odors, combined with a correlation study may be used to investigate this.
-- 2 - It's suspected that poisonous mushrooms typically have a brown gill color.
+- 2 - It's suspected that poisonous mushrooms typically have a silky stalk surface consistency above their stalk ring.
-  - Viewing the average rate of edibility among mushrooms with a brown gill color compared to those with other gill colors, combined with a correlation study on gill color to determine if gill color is a predictor of edibility may be used to investigate this.
+  - Viewing the average rate of edibility among mushrooms with a silky stalk consistency above the stalk ring compared to those with other stalk surfaces, combined with a correlation study may be used to investigate this.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks